gusmrocha/ParamEq/README.md

 ---

+## 🌿 Branches

+### `main`

+- 🔄 Default development branch
+- 🛠️ Active development happens here
+- 💬 Open to pull requests and community contributions (requires approval)

+### `tcc-final`

+- 📌 Snapshot of the exact state of the project at the time of its submission as a **final academic project**
+- 🧊 Permanently frozen and protected from changes
+- 📎 Serves as an academic reference version

+---

 ## Building the Plugin

 This project uses JUCE (v8.0.8) and CMake for building the plugin.
 It is configured to automatically download JUCE as a dependency.